Fruit Damaging Insects

 Bud mites feed on the surface of bud tissues and bud scales.
 Injured buds desiccate and usually produce distorted flowers.
 These flowers may fail to set fruit, or develop into fruit with rough skins.
 The potential for damage differs with variety.

 Management: Plants should be inspected for bud mites in September, before new buds are well formed.
 Look for them under bud scales and between bud parts.
 Economic threshold levels have not been determined for bud mites.
 Thorough pruning of infested canes provides good control of bud mites.
 Limited chemical control measures are available.
+A new miticide, Magister SC, is registered for blueberry bud mite management and may be applied once per year after petal fall.

 Blueberry stem gall wasp can cause severe reduction in shoot growth and stem vigor.
 Hundreds of galls can develop on a single bush, reducing fruit production.
 Susceptibility to galls may depend on variety.
 This insect is rarely encountered in fields managed with standard chemical pesticide programs, but it can be a major pest of organically managed fields.